panzerdp/dmitripavlutin.com/content/posts/2019-07-30-concise-arrow-functions/index.md

 ### 2.3 No parameters

-When the function has no parameters, you must keep the parentheses as well:
+When the function has no parameters, the parentheses are required as well:

 ```javascript
 const greetEveryone = () => {